About the Department of Industrial, Manufacturing, and Systems Engineering

 Truck driving simulator in UTA

 The department is a community of students, faculty, staff, alumni, and industry partners dedicated to making industry and society more productive.
-The Engineering Management program integrates engineering and business concepts to prepare experienced professional engineers for leadership roles in planning, developing and managing firms’ technological resources, including people, technology and processes.
-The Industrial Engineering program provides fundamental knowledge in the various areas of industrial engineering.
+The Bachelor of Science and Master of Science in Industrial Engineering programs provide fundamental knowledge in the various areas of industrial engineering.
 Students may also pursue an undergraduate certificate in unmanned vehicle systems and graduate certificates in industrial applications, decision analytics, logistics and unmanned vehicle systems.
+The Master of Science in Engineering Management program integrates engineering and business concepts to prepare experienced professional engineers for leadership roles in planning, developing, and managing firms’ technological resources.
+The IMSE Department Doctoral program is designed for graduate students who wish to advance their careers in research and development in industry, government, or academia.

 More than half of our undergraduate students complete a co-op or internship to gain practical work experience prior to graduation, and they are often hired by the companies they intern with.
 You can find your own opportunity, or the Engineering Co-op/Internship Office can help you.